-- 280 young musicians and 750 educators and administrators travel to New York City and beyond for performance and training opportunities each year.
+- 600 young musicians, educators, and administrators travel to New York City and beyond for performance and training opportunities each year.

 Around the World

-- 2.5 million views have been recorded on WMI’s online curricula, resources, and videos.
+- 2.5 million views of WMI’s online curriculums, resources, and videos

-- 6 languages are used to teach the Link Up program.
+- 6 languages used to teach Link Up

-- 18 partners in 8 countries on 5 continents offer WMI programming.
+- 15 countries on 6 continents offer WMI programming

 - 33 cities in 15 countries hosted NYO-USA or NYO2 since 2013

 Encourage musical discovery in your family through the Weill Music Institute’s programs to spark curiosity and lifelong learning.

 Refine your skills and make music with your students in classrooms and concert halls around the globe.